Jim Slattery: 2008 U.S. Senate campaign

 Slattery declared his intention to run for the United States Senate in March 2008 against incumbent Pat Roberts, and officially announced his run in a statewide tour on April 29.

 Slattery was defeated by Roberts.
 The loss was the 25th consecutive setback for Democrats running for U.S. Senate seats from Kansas (24 regular elections plus a 1996 special election following the resignation of Bob Dole).
 The state last elected a Democrat in 1932, George McGill, who lost his re-election bid in 1938.

+Iran

+In February 2015, Slattery claimed to have visited Iran in December 2014 from an invitation by the Iranian government where he attended the World Against Violence and Extremism conference making him the first American lawmaker to visit the country after the Iranian Revolution.
+He claimed to have met with then-President of Iran Hassan Rouhani stating that Rouhani was "deeply committed to improving this relationship with the United States".
+The visit came at a time during negotiations leading to the Joint Comprehensive Plan of Action.

+In 2019, Slattery assisted with the release of Xiyue Wang, a Princeton University student who was imprisoned in Iran from 2016 to 2019 after being accused of espionage.